Responsible Finance: How European Regulations Are Charting a Positive Course

 To give European companies time to adapt to the new legislation, the auditor will initially conduct a limited audit.
 Then, by 2028, the EU’s goal is to transition to an audit that involves more validation testing by the auditor.

-The lack of a mandatory audit was one of the fundamental flaws of the 2014 directive, as stakeholders could not compare audited reports with those that were not.
-This shortcoming could lead to a bias against virtuous companies whose minor weaknesses were highlighted.
-Corporate Social Responsibility (CSR) law must expose companies that are merely putting on a show.
+The lack of a mandatory audit was one of the fundamental flaws in the 2014 directive, as stakeholders could not compare audited reports with those that were not audited.
+This shortcoming could lead to a bias against virtuous companies whose weaknesses were brought to light.
+Corporate social responsibility (CSR) law must expose companies that are merely putting on a show.

 Ultimately, the work of European lawmakers over the past few years has helped chart a course for responsible finance that aims to meet society’s new expectations regarding environmental, social, and governance standards.
-These objectives are far from being achieved, as we must make these measures more operational for businesses and investors.
+These objectives are far from being achieved, as we need to make it easier for companies and investors to implement these measures.
 Furthermore, it is important to place this work within a global and comprehensive vision to prevent the European continent from ending up like a Gallic village!![]()

 Pierre Chollet, Professor Emeritus, Montpellier Management, Montpellier Research Management (MRM), University of Montpellier; Nicolas Cuzacq, Associate Professor (HDR), Private Law and Criminal Sciences, University of Paris-Est Créteil Val de Marne (UPEC) and Souad Lajili Jarjir, Associate Professor of Management Sciences, University of Lorraine